The approach that CAOS-trained Practitioners of Mediation and Conflict Coaching take to their discipline is based on 6 Underlying Philosophies:

 We take the view that the Principles of Practice and Underlying Philosophies are our 'check and balance' rather than a particular 'master mediator'.
 While we have more experienced Mediators and Conflict Coaches who have embedded this approach into their practice discipline, all who train with CAOS are expected to take full responsibility for their own learning and development, and to continually reflect on and develop their skills and understanding of their role via an experiential learning approach, and with reference to the Philosophies and Principles.
 This is ensured via our strict accreditation requirements which are not gained simply by attending a course, but by showing an ongoing commitment to learning and development of mediation and conflict coaching practice throughout the practitioner's career.

-A Discipline not a 'Profession'
+A Discipline not a 'Profession' (see link for

 The CAOS-Model treats the processes of Mediation and Conflict Coaching as a discipline to be continually refined, similar to yoga, tai-chi or other disciplines where the practitioner is never 'qualified' as if they have reached an 'end point' in their learning but are always able to learn more and develop.